dtrugman/modernposix/README.md

 Over the years, I have met many programmers that complain about using the POSIX API in CPP.

-Every time they tried to integrate it into their projects the results were real nasty.
+Every time they wrote a bunch of code to create a switch fabric between the API and their CPP code, spending much time and resources on what should have been already there for them.

 This led me into writing this library, so that anyone can have a much more intuitive API to the most common methods.